pellucida/xlockmore/README.md

 ## Removed GL and Motif package build
 Since I only required support for Openbox I disabled Motif and GL support avoiding the need for those devel packages.
+Replaced the gnome-lockscreen.png icon with system-lock-screen.png removing the need for gnome-icon-theme-legacy.